smi48u/smi48u.github.io/blog/letsdefend1.md

 This type of hands-on log analysis is critical for anyone working in SOC or DFIR roles.

 It builds intuition for attacker behavior, strengthens detection skills, and improves incident response capabilities.

+If you enjoyed this write-up, connect with me on LinkedIn